vpvnguyen/martian-robots/README.md

 ## Design

-The project was designed to be 3 primary parts:
+The project was designed into 3 primary parts:

 - Instructions Form
 - Mars Grid